 Old Port December Holiday Historic Walking Tour

 Public tours will run every Saturday from December 3rd through Christmas Eve!
 Tour starts at 11AM and finishes approximately at 1:30PM.
-Advanced tickets required at ticketmaster/ticketweb. $35 per ticket.
+Advanced tickets required at ticketmaster/ticketweb. $45 per ticket.
 Kids 12 and under are no charge with a paying adult.
-Private tours with special group rates are available upon request any day of the week by emailing LeighOlson@OldPortHistoricTours.com, where you can pick your own time of day that is convenient for you!
+Private tours and special group rates are available upon request any day of the week by emailing LeighOlson@OldPortHistoricTours.com, where you can pick your own time of day that is convenient for you!
 If you would like to speak with the Tour Guide, Leigh Rush Olson, directly about the tour for questions, please email or call 646-845-9714.

 *Portland City Hall

 *Numerous landmarks, monuments, and architecture on the National Registry of Historic Places

 *Commercial Street Waterfront

 *Prohibition and how it all began in the Old Port

 *Tommy's Park and the history of its murals